 This robust historical record supports only one conclusion: Our constitutional framework allows each elector to vote as he or she chooses.

 Forte, David F.; Rosin, Michael L.; Post, David G.; Paulsen, Michael Stokes; and Barber, Sotirios, "Brief of Amici Curiae Michael L. Rosin, David G. Post, David F. Forte, Michael Stokes Paulsen, and Sotirios Barber in Support of Presidential Electors" (2020).
-Law Faculty Briefs.
+Law Faculty Briefs and Court Documents.
 18.